bahsim/list-nest-meta/sample-project/01-concept/controller-endpoints.md

-# Controller Endpoints and Responsibilities
+# Controller Endpoints and API Structure

-This document provides an expert-level summary of the main endpoints, routes, and responsibilities for the core controllers in the КупиПодариДай backend.
+This document provides an expert-level summary of the main endpoints, routes, and responsibilities for the core controllers in the WishListShare backend.
 Each section outlines endpoints, HTTP methods, route patterns, notable guards, and request/response patterns.

 ---